Secondary Adobe x dressCode competition🎄

 When will the winners be announced?

-Winners will be announced in the middle of December.
+Winners will be announced in January.
 We will contact the teacher associated with the winning entry and send out the prizes to them.

 If you have any other questions you can contact us via email@example.com.
 We cannot wait to see what you all come up with!